 It is very important to note that each medical school in the United States and Canada individually determines its own entrance requirements, including prerequisite coursework or expected competencies.
 Each medical school also sets its own rules regarding acceptable courses or course equivalents.
-It is therefore essential that students confirm the premedical requirements for those schools to which they intend to apply.
+It is therefore essential that students confirm the premedical requirements for all schools to which they intend to apply.

-In addition to medical school course requirements, all medical schools currently require applicants to sit for the Medical College Admissions Test (MCAT).
-The recommended preparation for this exam is:
+In addition to medical school course requirements, medical schools currently require applicants to sit for the Medical College Admissions Test (MCAT).
+Students preparing for medical school are advised to take the following courses, as they will meet the prerequisites for most medical schools and will prepare applicants for the MCAT:

-- 1 year of General Chemistry and General Chemistry Lab; - 1 year of Organic Chemistry and Organic Chemistry Labs; - 1 year of Introductory Biology and Biology Lab; - 1 year of General Physics and Physics Labs; - 1 semester of Introductory Psychology
+- 1 year of General Chemistry and General Chemistry Lab; - 1 year of Organic Chemistry and Organic Chemistry Labs; - 1 year of Introductory Biology and Biology Lab; - 1 year of General Physics and Physics Labs;

+- 1 semester Biochemistry; - 1 semester of Introductory Psychology